Dateline 2/5/2010 -SRS Report on Toyota Sudden Unintended Acceleration. (Download)

 “The report also finds the proportion of reported speed control failures among complaints in the non-recalled Toyota Camrys with electronic throttle control compared to the recalled Camrys with electronic throttle control particularly troubling,” said Safety Research & Strategies, Inc.

-The highly publicized case of a California Highway Patrol officer and three of his family members who died in a runaway Lexus in August 2009 finally prompted
+The highly publicized case of a California Highway Patrol officer and three of his family members who died in a runaway Lexus in August 2009 finally prompted Toyota to take action.
+A month after that tragic accident, the car manufacturer announced it would recall a record number of vehicles for possible floor mat entrapment.

 “On the basis of the consumer complaint data, we believe there is evidence both to question and to reject this hypothesis for the recalled vehicles in our study,” the OCS report said.

-The report also casts new light on he complaint patterns linked to some specific Toyota models with ETCS-i in their engines compared to the very same models without ETCS-I. The troubling results of the study also reveal that even among non-recalled models, complaints about acceleration problems were reported at a higher rate in the 3 models containing ETCS-i.
+The report also casts new light on the complaint patterns linked to some specific Toyota models with ETCS-i in their engines compared to the very same models without ETCS-I. The troubling results of the study also reveal that even among non-recalled models, complaints about acceleration problems were reported at a higher rate in the 3 models containing ETCS-i.